Subscribe

 The essentials

-• Yeast infections or Malassezia dermatitis affects dog paws — This is common in dogs and can affect the lip margins, ears, armpits, groin, the underside of the neck, and skin in between the toes.
+• Yeast infections can affect every area of your dog’s skin — Commonly the lip margins, ears, facial folds, armpits, groin, the underside of the neck, and the skin in between the toes.

-• Clinical signs vary, but your dog may be uncomfortable — Symptoms of a yeast infection in dog paws include licking, chewing, scratching, and a ‘yeasty’ odor.
+• Clinical signs of a canine yeast infection can vary, but your dog may be uncomfortable — Possible symptoms of a yeast infection in dog paws include licking, chewing, scratching, and a “yeasty” odor.

 Yeast dermatitis occurs most commonly in animals with the following underlying causes and conditions and skin diseases:

-👉 Your veterinarian can diagnose and confirm your dog is suffering from a yeast infection.
+👉 Your veterinarian can diagnose and confirm your dog is suffering from a yeast infection on their paws.

-What are the clinical symptoms of yeast infections in dogs?
+What are the symptoms of dog paw yeast infections?

-Yeast infections have a very specific odor (usually very musty or cheesy smelling).
-If you smell your dog’s paws and suspect yeast, it’s time to see the vet.
-There are many signs pet owners need to watch for, and all of these mean a veterinarian appointment is likely the next step.
+There are many clinical signs pet owners need to watch for, and all of these can mean that a veterinarian appointment is likely the next step.

 • Excessive chewing and licking of paws.
 Dogs are often seen chewing and licking the red, irritated areas of their feet.

 • Scratching.
-Itchy skin and redness are other signs of a yeast infection in dogs.
+Itchy skin and redness are other signs of yeast infections in dogs.

 • Pungent odor.
-The yeast odor is very pungent, and you’ll probably be able to smell this right away, especially when they lick and itch.
+The yeast odor is very pungent and reminiscent of corn chips, and you’ll probably be able to smell this right away, especially when they lick and itch.

 • Red, irritated, and itchy paws.
 Always look for red and moist skin when you examine the paws.

 • Dark brown discoloration at the base of the toenails.
-It may seem odd, but yeast infections may affect the nails.
+Yeast infections in the paws may also affect your dog’s nails.
 During regular grooming sessions, it’s important to take a good look.

 • Flaky, crusty skin on the paws.
-You may find yellow crusting and scaling, and the skin can become hyperpigmented on the paws.
+You may find yellow crusting and scaling, and the skin can become hyperpigmented on the paws, where they itch frequently.

-The tape is then removed and stained.
-The vet will then examine the stained tape under the microscope to see if yeast or bacteria are present on the skin.
-Once the cause of the compulsive licking is determined, your vet can create a treatment plan for your pup.
+In a tape impression test for Malassezia, the testing tape is applied, removed, and stained.
+The vet will then examine the stained tape or scraped sample under the microscope to see if yeast or bacteria are present on the skin.
+Once your vet has seen possible evidence of overgrowth, your vet can create a treatment plan for your pup.

-The good news is that dog yeast infections are treatable.
-The treatment for Malassezia dermatitis usually involves topical therapy with antifungal shampoos, sprays, wipes, creams, and lotions or systemic treatments:
+The good news is that dog yeast infections can be treatable.
+The treatment for Malassezia dermatitis usually involves topical therapy with antifungal shampoos, sprays, wipes, creams, lotions, or other systemic treatments.
+These can include options such as:

 • Anti-yeast oral medications.
 Including ketoconazole, fluconazole, itraconazole or terbinafine